eastbanctech/dob-docs/docs/da-download-and-install.md

 # How to Install the Dispatch App

-1. On DCRA iPad device, go to “DC APPS”
+1. On DOB iPad device, go to “DC APPS”

     ![How to download -screenshot](../images/dispatch-app/da-download-and-install/how-to-install-the-dispatch-app1.png){: data-lightbox="1"}

-2. Find “DCRA Dispatch” and click Install
+2. Find “DOB Dispatch” and click Install

     ![MicrosoftTeams-image -screenshot](../images/dispatch-app/da-download-and-install/how-to-install-the-dispatch-app2.png){: data-lightbox="2"}